 Is Birding a Tourist Draw in WNC?

 While it doesn’t get the same attention as other mountain sports—or leaf peeping—birding does attract many to our area to visit or stay.

 “In Western North Carolina, because it’s such a good birding area, I think we’re getting more and more birders that are coming to the mountains just to see birds,” says Tribble.
 “We see people from out of the state, and also from the Piedmont and coastal regions of North Carolina.
 People come here for the leaves, but people also come here for the birding.
 And there are an incredible number of other attractions, but I stay here for the birds.”

 It’s not just people who love our moderate temperatures and lush vegetation.
 There are many great spots to go birding in Asheville and across Western North Carolina.
-Here are 10 of our favorite locations:
+Want to see what all the fuss is about?
+Here are 10 of our favorite locations for birding across WNC:

 1. Beaver Lake Bird Sanctuary (Asheville)

 This location lives up to its name!
-Managed by EMAS, the 8-acre sanctuary along Beaver Lake includes half uplands and half wetlands, with a convenient and accessible boardwalk loop.
+Managed by the Blue Ridge Audubon Society, the eight-acre sanctuary along Beaver Lake includes half uplands and half wetlands, with a convenient and accessible boardwalk loop.
 The roadside location attracts waterfowl, migrating species in spring and fall, and a variety of breeding birds.